 Impact

 The vulnerability arises from incorrect permission checks in Octopus Server.
 As a result, any authenticated user can invoke a particular API endpoint to make server‑level changes, even though the system reports an error.
-This flaw enables unauthorized modification of configuration and settings that should be restricted to privileged users, potentially compromising the integrity of the deployment environment.
+This flaw enables modification of configuration that should be restricted to privileged users, potentially compromising the integrity of the deployment environment.

 Affected Systems

 The affected product is Octopus Deploy Octopus Server.
-Specific product versions are not provided, so all deployed instances of Octopus Server are potentially vulnerable until a patch that restores proper access control is applied.
+Specific product versions are not provided, so all currently deployed instances of Octopus Server are potentially vulnerable until a patch that restores proper access control is applied.
 The issue is limited to the server component and does not affect the client or agent.

 Risk and Exploitability